netmeansnet/NmnMultiUserBundle/README.markdown

 The PUGXMultiUserBundle extends FOSUserBundle adding the feature to handle users of different types.
 For now only supports the ORM db driver and is based on the doctrine2 inheritance.

-This branch (master) supports FOSUserBundle master and Symfony master, with new approach: decoupled controllers.
+This branch (master) supports FOSUserBundle master and Symfony master.
 [![Build Status](https://secure.travis-ci.org/PUGX/PUGXMultiUserBundle.png?branch=master)](http://travis-ci.org/PUGX/PUGXMultiUserBundle)

 The branch (1.4) supports FOSUserBundle 1.3 and Symfony 2.1 with new approach